Arrange a callback

 Horse Riding Injury Claims – How Much Compensation Can I Claim?

 For some, riding a horse is simply a hobby that they enjoy.
 Others ride horses as part of their job or in competitive sports.
 In most cases, riding a horse gives the rider a sense of enjoyment that other activities don’t offer.
 In the main, horse riding is quite safe but accidents do sometimes happen.
-However, if you’ve been injured while horse riding in an accident caused by somebody else, you could be entitled to make a horse riding injury claim.
+However, if you’ve been injured while horse riding in an accident caused by someone else, you could be entitled to make a horse riding injury claim to compensate you for your suffering.

 If you or a loved one has been involved in an equestrian accident at work, whilst learning to ride or in a road traffic accident through no fault of your own, this claims article will show you when you could claim damages for your suffering.